alfredjynx/JOSS-GUI-Transcript/paper.md

 # Future Installments

 Next steps include replacing the current WCC and CC options for the same post treatment in the CM++ version.

+# Acknowledgements
+Work on this project was supported by funds from the Illinois:Insper Partnership.

 # References